Discontinuous collocation methods and gravitational self-force applications: Summary and applications

 We have shown that, if the derivative jumps across a discontinuity are known, the simple modification \eqref{PolyNLagrange2} to the Lagrange formula \eqref{PolyNLagrange1} can fully account for the presence of a discontinuity and completely avoid Gibbs phenomena.
 This can be exploited in finite-difference or pseudospectral scheme to recover their original accuracy.
 The main advantage offered by the present method is that it is efficient and simple to implement, even when the discontinuity moves freely inside the domain, as no requirements for domain decomposition, regridding, or reconstruction arise.

 Accurate numerical differentiation of piecewise smooth functions is crucial to many problems of physical interest.
-A common scenario consists of evolving a time-dependent partial differential equation via the \textit{method of lines} \cite{knapp2008method,Schiesser1991}.
-Spatial operators are then computed via finite- difference or pseudospectral methods described above, and time integration is performed using standard numerical methods for coupled ordinary differential equations, such as Runge-Kutta.
+A common scenario consists of evolving a time-dependent partial differential equation via the method of lines \cite{knapp2008method,Schiesser1991}.
+Spatial operators are then computed via finite-difference or pseudospectral methods described above, and time integration is performed using standard numerical methods for coupled ordinary differential equations, such as Runge-Kutta.
 The standard methods of spatial discretization in \S2 cease to apply when discontinuities are present; this is when Eq.~\eqref{fnderivativeapprox2} becomes useful.
-For a moving discontinuity, the weights \eqref{sjofx2b} must by evaluated at each time step; if the jumps $J_m$ at $\xi$ are known, this evaluation is not expensive computationally as it requires a few subtractions and multiplications but no extra function evaluations.
-The cost and accuracy of obtaining the jumps and their location depends on the problem at hand; in certain problems this information is available ``for free''.
-For instance, in calculations of radiation-reaction forces in electrodynamics or gravitational self-force corrections to geodesic motion of small bodies in general relativity \cite{Barack2009,Poisson2011}, the source of the dimensionally reduced field equations is singular, making the solution or its derivative discontinuous across the particle location \cite{Canizares2009,Canizares2011a,Canizares2010c,Jaramillo2011}.
-However, the jumps \eqref{fmJconditions2} occur at the known particle location and can be computed analytically from the radial part of the field equations.
+For a moving discontinuity, the weights \eqref{sjofx2b} must by evaluated at each time step; if the jumps $\{J_m\}$ at $\xi$ are known, this evaluation is not expensive computationally as it requires a few subtractions and multiplications but no extra function evaluations.
+The computational cost and accuracy of obtaining the jumps and their location depends on the problem at hand; in certain problems this information is readily available at no cost.
+In the case of self-force applications such as that presented above, the jumps \eqref{fmJconditions2} occur at the known particle location and can be computed analytically from the radial part of the field equations.
 The present method is ideally suited to such problems where information on the jumps is available.

-Lipman and Levin \cite{Lipman2009} have developed a closely related interpolation method and a moving least squares technique for detecting the location and magnitude of an unknown discontinuity or singularity, with accuracy of higher-order than subcell resolution methods \cite{Harten1989}.
-This technique would allow an extension of the present method to problems with time-dependent discontinuities that are not known a priori.
+Lipman and Levin \cite{Lipman2009} have obtained an interpolation formula for piecewise smooth functions written in a monomial basis, which can be considered equivalent to Eq.~(\ref{PolyNLagrange2}) above written in a Lagrange basis.
+Introducing a Lagrange basis is essential, as it allowed us to go beyond interpolation and construct differentiation matrices for discontinuous collocation (finite-difference or pseudo-spectral) methods demonstrated above.
+Lipman and Levin moreover devised a moving least-squares technique for detecting the location and magnitude of an unknown discontinuity or singularity, with accuracy of higher order than subcell resolution methods \cite{Harten1989}.
+This least-squares technique allows use of the methods presented here to problems with time-dependent discontinuities that are not known a priori.